SenseTecnic/wotkit-docs/source/api_v1/api_sensor_sub.rst

 	* - **Method**
 	  - PUT
 	* - **Returns**
-	  - HTTP status code; No Content 204 if successful
+	  - HTTP status code; No Content 204 if successful.

 |